rebelsky/sams-assorted-musings-reflections/garners-modern-english-2019-09-14.md

 it yet.

-[3] I would be unlikely to write either of those statements; I suppose the real question is which one should write.
+[3] I would be unlikely to write either of those statements; I suppose the real question is which one one *should* write.

 [4] Garner tells us to use "besought", noting both that the OED indicates that "beseeched" is "now regarded as incorrect" and that besought appears